dohliam/stream2chromecast/README.md

         stream2chromecast.py -mute

-###Configuration

- - set the preferred transcoder (if both ffmpeg and avconv are installed)

-        stream2chromecast.py -set_transcoder <transcoder command>

- The transcoder command value mst be one of ffmpeg or avconv

- - set the transcoding quality preset and bitrate

-        stream2chromecast.py -set_transcode_quality <preset> <bitrate>

- The preset value must be one of:- ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo.

- The bitrate must be an integer (optionally ending with k) e.g. 2000k

- - reset the transcoding quality and bitrate to defaults:-

-        stream2chromecast.py -reset_transcode_quality

 ###Status

  - get Chromecast status

         stream2chromecast.py -status

 ###Specifying a device when there are multiple Chromecasts on the network
 To specify a device by name, use the -devicename parameter.